ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 | ![COS bucket toggle](./images/devsecops_set-up_cos-toggle.png) |
 | :--: |

 Cloud Object Storage is used to store the evidences and artifacts generated by the Compliance Pipelines.
-If you wish to use this feature, you must have a Cloud Object Storage instance and a Bucket.
+If you want to use this feature, you must have a Cloud Object Storage instance and a Bucket.
 For more information, follow the steps [here](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-cos-config).

-**Note:**: _This is currently optional, you can set any kind of COS bucket as a locker, even without a retention policy.
-The pipeline won't check or enforce settings at the moment._
+You can set any type of Cloud Object Storage bucket as a locker, even without a retention policy.
+The pipeline does not currently check or enforce settings.
+{: tip}

 For help, see the [Cloud Object Storage documentation](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).